mmguinness/portfolio/about.md

 <br>

-I completed Makers Academy as part of the January 2022 cohort and I am currently working in my first role as a software developer.
+As part of the January 2022 cohort, I completed Makers Academy and I am currently working in my first role as a software developer.

 <br>